glangsto/gr-detect_cc/README.md

 ### Nsf-Detect: Library of Gnuradio Companion (GRC) blocks, C++  and Python code for Radio Astronomy

 This repository contains both Python and C++ versions of the event capture software.
 The blocks with _detect_ names are the C++ versions.
-The block with _event_ are the python versions.
+The blocks with _event_ are the python versions.
 Both versions are prepared and installed using _cmake_.

 ### Observer Interface: NsfDetect10rtlsdr.grc